-- 1. Any direction that can be given by the Parliament to the Ethical Standards Commissioner under section 4, 7, 10, 11 or 12 of the Scottish Parliamentary Standards Commissioner Act 2002 (asp 16) shall be given by the committee mentioned in Rule 6.4. - 2.
-A direction is given by the committee mentioned in Rule 6.4 if it is signed on its behalf by the convener of the committee mentioned in Rule 6.4.
+- 1. Any direction that can be given by the Parliament to the Ethical Standards Commissioner under section 4, 7, 10, 11 or 12 of the Scottish Parliamentary Standards Commissioner Act 2002 (asp 16) shall be given by the Standards, Procedures and Public Appointments Committee. - 2.
+A direction is given by the Standards, Procedures and Public Appointments Committee if it is signed on its behalf by the convener of the Standards, Procedures and Public Appointments Committee.